 Great question!
 Each position in baseball is associated with a different “number.”
 You can check out the positions and the associated numbers here.
 A part of the reason why announcers use the numbers to call a play is because the ball moves SO FAST in baseball that there’s a zero percent chance the announcer would be able to say “third baseman, to shortstop to second baseman” just as quick.

 Why do people say there’s a track in baseball fields?
 Isn’t that just in track and field?

 Ah yes!
 That’s got to be the “warning track” in the outfield.
 This track is basically an area that tells the outfielder they are closer to the wall at the back of the field and could end up crashing into it when trying to make a leaping catch.
 Safety first, kids!

 Why do pitchers walk batters on purpose (intentionally walk)?

-The batter that’s coming up to bat is on FIRE and the pitcher doesn’t want to risk them getting more than a single.
-Sometimes, they’ll walk that player so that they can have a more favourable next at bat.
+The current batter is on FIRE and the pitcher doesn’t want to risk them getting a hit.
+Sometimes, they’ll walk that player so that they can have a more favourable (less good) next batter.

-This ALSO means, that a team can have a better chance at “turning a double play”.
+This ALSO means, that the fielding team can have a better chance at “turning a double play.”
 Think about it.
 Let’s say there’s already one out.
 To end the inning there needs to be two more outs.
-When a player is on first, they have no choice but to run to second when the player behind them gets a hit.
-Therefore, the idea is that they’ll have a better shot at getting the “lead runner” out, and then can fire it to first from there.
+When a player is on first, the defence has no choice but to run to second when the player behind them gets a hit.
+So the idea is that they’ll have a better shot at getting the “lead runner” out, and then can fire it to first from there.